pryoritymusic/webpagetest-blog/src/posts/halodoc-visual-perf-monitoring-with-the-webpagetest-node-api.md

 So, we went ahead and automated the whole process using:

-* **WebPageTest node API** for triggering tests and fetching JSON-formatted The APIs are pretty straightforward to consume.
+* **WebPageTest node API** for triggering tests and fetching JSON-formatted results.
+The APIs are pretty straightforward to consume.
 * **InfluxDB** for storing the test results
 * **Grafana** for visualizing  the performance metrics data by creating dashboards
 * **Jenkins** for triggering the API at regular intervals